Table Of Contents

 Conclusion

 In the field of Finance, Accounting Principles are the foundation of transparency, trust and consistency.
 By understanding their types and global frameworks like GAAP and IFRS, businesses and investors gain greater clarity.
-Whether local or international, these principles ensure financial information speaks the same language.
+Whether for local or international businesses, these principles ensure financial information speaks the same language.

 cross